realArcherL/WebPage-Classifier-Engine/README.md

 ### Web Page Classifier

 The core of the program, classifies the webpage based on three parameters, information reveal relevance (side-channels) and user provided parameters.
+The process is heavy and hence multi-processing was used, thus making the process a little faster, but might heavy on use.

 #### Headers